 When it comes to raising chickens, the average person typically has a few questions.
-Whether you are keeping chickens as pets or incorporating them as part of your farm, you may be wondering the difference between hens vs roosters.
-Granted, the crow and the strut of a rooster is unmistakably.
+Whether you are keeping chickens as pets or incorporating them as part of your farm, you may wonder about the difference between hens and roosters.
+Granted, the crow and the strut of a rooster are unmistakable.
 However, even still, there are times when noticing the difference can be a challenge.

 What is Vent Sexing?

-The sexing expert will then be able to check to see whether the chick is a hen vs rooster depending on whether the lump inside is large or small.
+The sexing expert will then be able to check to see whether the chick is a hen vs. a rooster, depending on whether the lump inside is large or small.
 Sexual organs will also be able to be examined during this time.
 Vent sexing is not recommended for anyone other than experts.
-We have a complete guide to sex chickens if you are wanting something more specific.
+We have a complete guide to sex chickens if you want something more specific.

 What is Feather Sexing?

 Feather sexing involves observation to identify a hen vs. a rooster.
 Young chicks could be able to be determined according to their feathers.
 Female chicks will have longer wing feathers than male chicks.